weiglemc/ash/README.md

 Here we just distribute a source tarball in [Releases](https://github.com/weiglemc/ash/releases).
 This is not under version control.

 Note: The source code is delivered 'as-is', and we cannot offer any support.
+Code last updated April 2008.

 Citation Request: If you use ASH in your work, please cite